brianshumate/ansible-hubot/README.md

 # Ansible Hubot

-> **NOTE**: 1.3.0 default change: This role now defaults to installing a
-> Slack based hubot with the `hubot_adapter` variable.
-Changing the variable
-> value to 'hipchat' will install for HipChat instead.

 This is an [Ansible](http://www.ansible.com/) role for [Hubot](http://hubot.github.com/), the wonderful chatting robot that is sure to bring your team much delight and various values of increased productivity throughout the livelong day!

-By default this Hubot role uses the Slack adapter, but that can be easily changed to work with HipChat by editing `defaults/main.yml`, updating the value of *hubot_adapter*, and adding the appropriate environment variables to `templates/_hubot_{{hubot_adapter}}.env.j2`.
+By default this Hubot role uses the Slack adapter, but you can change the role to work with another adapter like HipChat by editing `defaults/main.yml`, updating the value of *hubot_adapter*, and adding the appropriate environment variables to `defaults.main.yml` file.

 ## Requirements

-This Hubot role requires a Ubuntu or CentOS based Linux host and has been tested to function on Ubuntu and CentOS with the following specific software versions:
+This role requires a Ubuntu or CentOS based Linux host; it's known to function on Ubuntu and CentOS with the following software versions:

 * Ansible: 1.9.4
 * Hubot: GitHub Master